ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 sql:ExecutionResult result = check dbClient->execute(query);
 ```

-In this sample, the parameter values are passed as a `sql:TypedValue` to the `execute` remote function.
+In this sample, the parameter values are passed as an `sql:TypedValue` to the `execute` remote function.
 Use the
 corresponding subtype of the `sql:TypedValue` such as `sql:VarcharValue`, `sql:CharValue`, `sql:IntegerValue`, etc., when you need to
 provide more details such as the exact SQL type of the parameter.